Hotmoka/hotmoka/README.md

 <a href="https://aws.amazon.com/ec2">
 https://aws.amazon.com/ec2</a>.

+<a id="Freni20">[Freni20]</a>
+Freni, P., Ferro, E. and Moncada, R. (2020).
+Tokenization and Blockchain Tokens Classification: A Morphological Framework.
+_IEEE Symposium on Computers and Communications (ISCC)_, Rennes, France, pages 1-6.

 <a id="IyerD08">[IyerD08]</a>
 Iyer, K. and Dannen, C. (2018).
 Building Games with Ethereum Smart Contracts: Intermediate Projects for Solidity Developers.